SkeLLLa/node-object-hash/CONTRIBUTING.md

 1. Ensure that all deps are installed and up to date.
 2. Ensure that all tests are OK.
 3. Add tests if necessary.
-4. Update the README.hbs if necessary and regenerate README.md via provided script (`npm run jsdoc`).
+4. Update the README.md if necessary and regenerate docs via provided script (`npm run typedoc`).
 5. Optionally run benchmarks to ensure that your update does no harm to performance.